Supporting Child Development and Coping Skills When at the Hospital

 The Loyola Children's Committee invites you to join us in October for a unique event of an afternoon of Topgolf, a silent auction and dinner.
 Proceeds from this event will fund projects that directly impact the thousands of children and their families served by Loyola Pediatrics each year.
-Check back for more information for our next event on Sunday, October 6th.
+Register for our event on Sunday, October 6.

 Individual or corporate gifts of any size are always appreciated.
 Gifts can be given in honor of, in memory or for general support of Pediatrics at Loyola.
-Click here to visit the Loyola Giving page.
+Visit the Loyola Giving page.

 Join the Loyola Children's Committee